Political Science majors and others selected for this competitive program gain access to:

 We offer a Peer Mentoring Initiative which pairs Junior and Senior mentors with Junior, Sophomore, and First Year Mentees.

-* We use a private NDISC database, to pair mentors with Mentees based on common interests, courses of interest, internships had and aspired to, and so forth.
+* Led by our Fellows, we use a private NDISC database, to pair mentors with Mentees based on common interests, courses of interest, internships had and aspired to, and so forth.

-* Peer mentoring also furthers our goals of improving ‘cohorting’ (Fellows getting to know fellow Fellows) and of beginning to build what will be our alumni network.
+* Peer mentoring also furthers our goals of improving ‘cohorting’ (Fellows getting to know fellow Fellows) and building our alumni network.